adityaponnada/adityaponnada.github.io/_pages/cv.md

 Open-source Contribution
 ------
-* **MixWILD:** A program for examining the effects of variance and slope of time-varying variables in intensive longitudinal data
+* **MixWILD** - an interactive program to conduct multi-level modeling on longitudinal data.
+Available here[https://reach-lab.github.io/MixWildGUI/] and used in behavioral health workshops for advanced statistical training.
-* **Signaligner Pro:** An interactive tool for algorithm-assisted exploration and annotation of raw accelerometer data
+* **Signaligner Pro** - an interactive tool to visualize and annotate large-scale raw sensor data collected at high frequencies.
+Available here[https://signaligner.org/] and used in several NIH studies to label sensor data for ML training.

 Awards and Honors
 ------
 * Distinguished Research Paper Award, PACM IMWUT (vol 6.)
 2023
-* Special Recognition for Outstanding Reviews, IMWUT 2017, 2022 and CHI 2024
+* Special Recognition for Outstanding Reviews, PACM IMWUT 2017, 2022 and ACM CHI 2024
 * BostonCHI Lifetime Membership awarded by FutureWei Technologies, 2020.
 * NU-TECH + AWS Award by NEU Center for Entrepreneurship Education, 2018.
 * Best Presentation Award at Human Factors and Ergonomics Society (HFES), New England Chapter’s Research Symposium, 2018.